 All cbdMD products are broad spectrum so do not contain detectable levels of THC based on manufacturer testing.
-Their products are also USA-grown and processed, non-GMO, gluten-free and vegan. cbdMD offers free shipping to all 50 U.S. states and a 60-day money-back guarantee.
+Their products are also USA-grown and processed, non-GMO, gluten-free and vegan. cbdMD offers a 60-day money-back guarantee if you are dissatisfied for any reason.

 Ingredients: cannabidiol (CBD), MCT coconut oil, melatonin, passionflower, cascade hops, valerian root, chamomile flower and lemon balm